MahmoudKRashed/transactionIqn/Fullfilment/high_level_design.md

 This process activates when the K2 portal returns approval payloads back through `TanfeethExecutionProcessService`.

-### 12.1 Execution Routing
+### 12.1 Execution Routing & Security Gate
-1. The K2 portal invokes the `FulfillmentRecievedAmountApproval` process via ESB.
+1. The K2 portal invokes the `FulfillmentRecievedAmountApproval` process natively.
-2. The core router maps the incoming approval to the `IIB.TNFTH.EXECUTION.K2.PRCS.FULFIL.IN` internal queue.
+2. The code calculates a dual-layer Security Cap running total to explicitly block Over-Approvals and Batch Overflows relative to the core deposit and absolute SAMA hold requirements.
-3. The original declaration and deposit lists are re-queried, updating execution logic.
+3. If K2 passes bad math, a synchronous SOAP Exception is thrown, blocking database commits and firing `BIPmsgs 2951` directly back to the human reviewer.
-4. Database updates trigger status shifts to `STATUS = '3'` (Approved) or `STATUS = '4'` (Rejected).
+4. If math is valid, a `MERGE INTO TANFEETHEXEC.K2_SAMA_LEDGER` successfully persists the exact UI intents isolated by `CRITERIA_ID`.

 ---

-## 13. Phase 5: SAMA Callback Integration
+## 13. Phase 5: Decoupled EOD Callback Integration

-This phase manages the outbound notification to the SAMA endpoint confirming that the held funds have successfully been reserved for fulfillment.
+This phase completely isolates Callback latency from human UX by operating as a decoupled polling agent.

-### 13.1 Callback Logic
+### 13.1 EOD Batch Logic (`TanfeethFulfillmentEODJob`)
-1. Messages land on `IIB.TNFTH.EXECUTION.K2.PRCS.FULFIL.IN`.
+1. **The Sweep:** Periodically wakes up and natively queries `STANFEETHEXEC.K2_SAMA_LEDGER` via a grouping SQL join.
-2. The Integration App formats the payload via DFDL/XML schema parameters towards `FIFFResrvdAmtCallBack`.
+2. **The Verification Matrix:** Evaluates: `IF (TOTAL_APPROVED >= HOLD_AMOUNT) OR (TOTAL_APPROVED >= 5000 SAR Regulatory Threshold)`.
-3. If an HTTP connection issue or 500 error takes place with SAMA, the system logs the fault and transitions into the Fallback sequence.
+3. **The MQ Handoff:** Forbs an exact structured payload holding all `EVENT_ID` tags natively inside `TotalApprovedAccCur` constraints, propelling it to `IIB.TNFTH.EXECUTION.K2.PRCS.FULFIL.IN`.
-4. The response status is logged comprehensively into `TANFEETHEXEC.K2_EXECUTION_INFO` to leave a robust audit trail.
+4. **The SAMA Final Mile:** The callback integration parses the MQ structure into the final `FIFFResrvdAmtCallBack` SOAP document shipped directly to the SAMA endpoint.

 ---